-Travel to Saudi Arabia is about to become much easier with the introduction of the online Saudi Arabia visa in the near future.
+Travel to Saudi Arabia is about to become much easier with the introduction of the online Saudi Arabia visa.

-The Saudi eVisa will allow eligible citizens to obtain a tourist visa for Saudi Arabia exclusively online, eliminating the need to apply for a visa from a Saudi embassy or consulate.
+The Saudi eVisa allows eligible citizens to obtain a tourist visa for Saudi Arabia exclusively online, eliminating the need to apply for a visa from a Saudi embassy or consulate.

 This new system to make it easier for foreign travelers to visit the country is being implemented as part of Vision 2030, an initiative spearhead by Crown Prince Mohammed bin Salman in order to boost tourism in the country.